IvanJericevich/rusty-exchange/database/README.md

 <!-- CLI -->
 ### Migrator CLI
 The following commands can be executed to perform more granular migrations functions.
-Ensure that you export the URL of the running database before you execute any of the commands below.
+Ensure that you export the URL of the running database before you execute any of the commands below - otherwise the `-u` option is required in the commands below.
 ```sh
 export DATABASE_URL="postgresql://<DB_USERNAME>:<DB_PASSWORD>@<DB_HOST>:5432/<DB_NAME>"
 ```